-Further as we advance through the Covid-19 episodes, disruption has been caused and the existence of many SME’s has been exposed to danger.
-Many business owners are unsettled in fear of the accelerating obstacles that cause doubt to continuity of the businesses they have put their blood, sweat and tears into.
-On top of that, many of them have employees that they’re trying to protect and reassure a future for their employment when they themselves are struggling with burnout.
+Further, as we advance through the Covid-19 episodes, disruption has been caused and the existence of many SMEs has been exposed to danger.
+Many business owners are unsettled in fear of the accelerating obstacles that cause doubt about the continuity of the businesses they have put their blood, sweat, and tears into.
+On top of that, many of them have employees that they’re trying to protect and reassure a future for their employees when they themselves are struggling with burnout.

 In these times, business owners should re-focus capacity and propagate optimal liquidity maintenance plans whilst encouraging employees to manage financial and behavioral discipline as a key player for survival during covid-19 pandemic.

 Your customers are equally distressed as everyone else during this pandemic.
 This calls for a more empathetic engagement in order to manage customer experience during such times.
 In order to exhibit true empathy, it is important to time your engagement well by preferably reaching out to customers way before they come to you stressed and worried.
 You need to take ample time to understand the changes your customers are going through and the implicit effects these have on their mindsets and take clear steps to meet their needs before they are even presented to you.